Supriya Kelkar (SAC '02) Hosts Two Local Book Signings for Her New Book, Ahimsa

-Filmmaker and SAC Alum Andrew Day (SAC '16) was recently featured on CTN's "Let's Watch the Ann Arbor Film Festival" (host, Dana Denha).
+Filmmaker and SAC Alum Andrew Day (SAC '16) was featured on CTN's "Let's Watch the Ann Arbor Film Festival" (host, Dana Denha) on November 16, 2016.
 The show includes Day's discussion of his time and experience with the Festival, a showing of his film "The Human Body, Our Friend," and ends a discussion of his work.

 Sophia Kruz Hosts Test Screening at Michigan Theater